Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 </widget>
 ```

-All tags must be nestled in the `widget `tag.
-There must be a parent `widget `tag.
+All tags must be nestled in the `widget` element.
+There must be a parent `widget` element.
 The `widget` element defines the widget.

 #### Attributes